Ingres (database): Postgres

 The Postgres project was started in the mid 1980s to address limitations of existing database-management implementations of the relational model.
 Primary among these was their inability to let the user define new domains (or "types") which are combinations of simpler domains (see relational model for an explanation of the term "domain").
 The project explored other ideas including the incorporation of write-once media (e.g., optical disks), the use of massive storage (e.g., never delete data), inferencing, and object-oriented data models.
 The implementation also experimented with new interfaces between the database and application programs (e.g., "portals", which are sometimes referred to as "fat cursors").

 The resulting project, named "Postgres", aimed at introducing the minimum number of features needed to add complete types support.
 These included the ability to define types, but also the ability to fully describe relationships – which up until this time had been widely used but maintained entirely by the user.
 In Postgres, the database "understood" relationships, and could retrieve information in related tables in a natural way using rules.

 In the 1990s, Stonebraker started a new company to commercialize Postgres, under the name Illustra.
 The company and technology were later purchased by Informix Corporation.

-Actian X - The new Ingres

-Ingres 11 was released on 18 April 2017 and is now known as Actian X Hybrid Database.